 Check your Nagios dashboard for the newly created service:

-The Operation Dashboard also provides access to Diagnosis Tools that can help finding and troubleshooting root causes of the warnings coming from the Health Check Dashboard, as well as providing important debug information for system operators.
+The Operation Dashboard also provides access to Diagnosis Tools that can help finding and troubleshooting root causes of the warnings coming from the Health Check Dashboard, and providing important debug information for system operators.

 You can reach the Diagnosis Tools screen by going to Tools - Operations - Diagnosis from the AEM Welcome screen.
 You can also access the screen by directly accessing the following URL: https://serveraddress:port/libs/granite/operations/content/diagnosis.html

-The log messages User Interface will display all ERROR messages by default.
-If you want to have more log messages displayed, you need to configure a logger with the appropriate log level.
+The log messages User Interface displays all ERROR messages by default.
+If you want to have more log messages displayed, configure a logger with the appropriate log level.

 The log messages use an in memory log appender and therefore, are not related to the log files.
-Another consequence is that changing the log levels in this UI will not change the information that gets logged in the traditional log files.
-Adding and removing loggers in this UI will only affect the in memory logger.
-Also, note that changing the logger configurations will be reflected in the future of the in memory logger - the entries that are already logged and are not relevant anymore are not deleted, but similar entries will not be logged in the future.
+Another consequence is that changing the log levels in this UI does not change the information that gets logged in the traditional log files.
+Adding and removing loggers in this UI only affects the memory logger.
+Also, changing the logger configurations is reflected in the future of the in memory logger.
+The entries that are already logged and are not relevant anymore are not deleted, but similar entries are not logged in the future.

 Examples: